16 Examples Of Bad Sportsmanship In Soccer

 Sadly racism is still a problem in sports, and soccer is not an exception.

-Racism is usually targeted towards a person of another race by calling him or her derogatory names and using bullying tactics.
+Racism is usually targeted toward a person of another race by calling him or her derogatory names and using bullying tactics.

 The aim is to hurt the player both physically and mentally to make him or her ineffective during the game.